GAE Procedure Cost: A Viable Alternative to Traditional Surgery?

 Evaluate Risks: Complications of GAE and Traditional Surgery

-In contrast, conventional joint replacement surgery (TKR) carries significant risks, including infection, blood clots, and anesthesia-related complications.
+In contrast, conventional (TKR) carries significant risks, including infection, blood clots, and anesthesia-related complications.
 The invasive nature of TKR often results in longer recovery times, with many individuals spending 1 to 4 days in the hospital post-surgery.
 This can be particularly concerning for older adults, who may face a higher likelihood of postoperative complications, such as dislocation or implant wear.

 If you or a loved one are feeling anxious about joint pain and the options available, know that GAE could be a supportive choice.
 It’s important to explore all avenues for care, and we’re here to help you every step of the way.